macton/jquery.fs.js/README.md

 *List the contents of a directory.*

 The first arg is a path, filesystem URL, or DirectoryEntry to return the contents for.
-A promise is returned.
+A promise is returned. ls() can be chained sequentially.

 ```javascript
 // Pass a path.